LuisAPR1/Distributed-Key-Value-Storage-System/consumer/README.md

 # Consumer / Worker

-Este diretório contém o serviço de consumidor que processa operações assíncronas de forma distribuída.
+This directory contains the consumer service that processes asynchronous operations in a distributed manner.

-## Estrutura
+## Structure

-- `worker.py`: Implementação do consumidor RabbitMQ
+- `worker.py`: RabbitMQ consumer implementation
-- `metrics.py`: Instrumentação para métricas
+- `metrics.py`: Metrics instrumentation
-- `Dockerfile`: Configuração para containerização
+- `Dockerfile`: Containerization configuration
-- `requirements.txt`: Dependências do serviço
+- `requirements.txt`: Service dependencies

-## Funcionalidades
+## Features

-- Consumo de mensagens de operações PUT e DELETE da fila
+- Consumption of PUT and DELETE operation messages from the queue
-- Processamento assíncrono para melhorar performance do sistema
+- Asynchronous processing to improve system performance
-- Persistência dos dados no armazenamento backend
+- Data persistence to backend storage
-- Invalidação do cache quando necessário
+- Cache invalidation when necessary
-- Resiliência a falhas com reconhecimento de mensagens
+- Failure resilience with message acknowledgment

-## Como Funciona
+## How It Works

-O consumer escuta filas no RabbitMQ para operações que exigem persistência.
-Quando uma mensagem é recebida:
+The consumer listens to RabbitMQ queues for operations requiring persistence.
+When a message is received:

-1. A mensagem é desserializada
+1. The message is deserialized
-2. A operação é executada no backend de armazenamento (CockroachDB)
+2. The operation is executed on the storage backend (CockroachDB)
-3. O cache é invalidado se necessário
+3. The cache is invalidated if necessary
-4. A mensagem é confirmada (ack) somente após processamento bem-sucedido
+4. The message is acknowledged (ack) only after successful processing

-Em caso de falha, as mensagens são reenfileiradas automaticamente pelo RabbitMQ.
+In case of failure, messages are automatically re-queued by RabbitMQ.